Lochgoilhead: Location

 The village has a Post Office/Shop and a small Costcutter supermarket.
 There is a church, a village hall which hosts a number of community events, a primary school and a doctor's surgery.
 Drinks, meals and accommodation are available at the Goil Inn.
 Accommodation and many other amenities such as a gym, swimming pool and restaurants are available at Drimsynie Estate Holiday Village.

-The area has many associations with outdoor activities, including the National Activity Centre for the Scouting Association and the Ardroy Outdoor Centre.
+The area has many associations with outdoor activities, including one of Scouts Scotland's national activity centres run by Scout Adventures and the Ardroy Outdoor Centre.
 There are many famous local walks including the Donich Circular and parts of the Cowal way (a view of Lochgoilhead can be seen on the home page for the Cowal Way website).
 The area is also incredibly rich in wildlife; red squirrel, pine marten, otters, red deer and badgers are common, as well as seals and porpoises in the loch and eagles and buzzards on the hills.
 Wildcats used to be common in the area but may now be extinct locally.

 There are a number of books about local history available, including 'Loch Goil – A slice out of paradise' (the name is a quote from the famous mountaineer WH Murray), 'Loch Goil – looking back' by Iain Smart and Rod/Tricia Philips, and 'The Lochgoil and Lochlong Steamboat Company' by Iain Smart.
 There is a community website and the local newspaper 'The Wee Goil' is published monthly.

 Parts of the film From Russia with Love were filmed locally, and Sean Connery stayed at the Goil Inn (then the Lochgoilhead Hotel).
 Restless Natives also shows scenes near Lochgoilhead.